msalemor/linux-sql-container/README.md

 ## Scenario

-- Linux container
--   .Net Core 5.0
+- Linux .Net Core 5 container running on AKS using ACI and a subnet
--   VM running SQL (2012 & 2016)
+- VM running SQL (2012 & 2016) on subnet on the same AKS VNET

-- Error when connecting:
+### Error when connecting

 - A connection was successfully established with the server, but then an error occurred during the pre-login handshake. (provider: Shared Memory Provider, error: 0 - No process is on the other end of the pipe.)
 (Microsoft SQL Server, Error: 233)

 ## Microsoft.Data.SqlClient issue